microsoft/ai-freezer-azure/README.md

 The project is designed to be functional for low temperature scientific freezers (-60 C), with the goal of reducing  catastrophic failure and the need to keep backup freezers running full-time.
 However, please note that this project is primarily for demonstrative and educational purposes and has not gone through extensive testing.

->This project takes about two to three hours to fully complete.
-Please note that the device will need to passively collect temperature data for about 30 days before you will be able to train the model.
+>This project takes about one hour to fully complete.

 ## Prerequisites